raxod502/intuitive-explanations/src/about/projects.md

   system configuration (e.g. software installation, configuration, dotfiles, misc scripts, etc.).
 This was abandoned when I realized I could just manually write down what I did to configure my laptop.
-If you actually want for declarative system configuration, you should probably be using [Nix].
+If you actually want declarative system configuration, you should probably be using [Nix].
 * [elint] (Summer -- Fall 2017): An attempt at deduplicating various [CI] utilities for my [Emacs] packages.
 It didn't provide enough